Edit

 Long-running TCP sessions

 Long-running sessions refer to TCP connections that stay active for extended durations.
-These long-running sessions are often utilized in applications like SSH, RDP, VPN tunnels, and database connections.
-To prevent unexpected disconnections, it's essential to configure these sessions appropriately.
+Applications like SSH, RDP, VPN tunnels, and database connections often use these long-running sessions.
+To prevent unexpected disconnections, you need to configure these sessions appropriately.
 Understanding the factors that influence their stability is key to ensuring uninterrupted connectivity.

 Certain scenarios can lead to the dropping of long-running TCP sessions.
 Azure Firewall is designed to handle a large number of concurrent connections, but it might not be able to maintain long-running sessions under certain conditions.